 On top of this, we are collaborating with faculty members to provide teaching opportunities to local schools on building miniature rockets to improve access to aerospace and STEM earlier in the educational timeline.

-Our activities span across performance rocketry (Karman Alpha series, Jocelyn, Dart) to liquid propulsion (SunFire Engines).
-We are also working with The Universities of Oxford, York and Liverpool on a refurbishment project to develop a high altitude ride-share programme, which will enable secondary school pupils in the local area to design and build small scientific payloads to launch on our rocket.
+Our activities span from performance rocketry (Karman Alpha series, Jocelyn, Dart) to liquid propulsion (SunFire Engines).
+We are also working with The Universities of Oxford, York, and Liverpool on a refurbishment project to develop a high-altitude ride-share program, which will enable secondary school pupils in the local area to design and build small scientific payloads to launch on our rocket.